What are The Best Sleeping Positions for Shoulder Pain?

 Sleeping on the Sore Shoulder

 Some people have slept a certain way their whole life and they can’t change it – and that’s okay.
-While sleeping on your back is ideal, using expert recommended techniques can allow you to comfortably sleep on your side with a painful shoulder.
+While sleeping on your back is a great option, using expert recommended techniques can allow you to comfortably sleep on your side with a painful shoulder.

 While laying on your side, try placing a pillow under your mid back and hips.
 Most people have shoulders wider than their pelvis so adding this pillow will make your body balanced out and more comfortable.
 Because your body is now elevated, you’ll need to add another pillow under your head.